rdsea/sys4bigml/tutorials/hisllmintegration/README.md

 ```
 agent_llm_requests_total{instance="agent_service:8001", job="agent_service"} 11
 ```
 This value only ever increases, and it **resets to zero when the container restarts**.
 Never read it directly — `rate()` and `increase()` exist because the raw number answers no question you have.
 The same trap appears on a *span* attribute, where it is easier to miss: open two consecutive `sar_mission` traces in Jaeger and `mission.model_calls` reads 11, then 22, then 33.
-It is set from `llm.calls`, which the `OllamaLLM`/`MockLLM` instance accumulates for the life of the process — so a span attribute that reads like "this mission cost 22 calls" actually means "this process has made 22 calls so far".
+It is set from `llm.calls`, which the `OllamaLLM` instance accumulates for the life of the process — so a span attribute that reads like "this mission cost 22 calls" actually means "this process has made 22 calls so far".
 Cumulative sources need a delta taken at the point of use, or a name that admits what they are.

 ### Two ways this stack will silently give you nothing
 Both are worth demonstrating live, because "no error, no data" is the characteristic failure of telemetry: